krishb2x/FetchSomaticMutations/README.md

 # FetchSomaticMutations
-Hi, I have developed this pipeline for an interview Assignment to perform somatic mutation analysis on tumor and normal samples.
-Thus design follows specific protocols given for the assignment, not clinical NGS standards.
-It includes quality control, alignment, mutation calling, and background mutation calculation.
+Hello, I have developed this pipeline as part of an interview assignment to perform somatic mutation analysis on tumor and normal samples.
+The design adheres to the specific protocols provided for the assignment, rather than clinical NGS standards.
+It includes steps for quality control, alignment, mutation calling, and background mutation calculation.